 - Bean and cheese

 There aren't a lot of restaurants in Marfa.
-After all, they only have about 1,800 full-time residents, so I included some of the cute cafes we enjoyed, too.
+After all, they only have about 1,800 full-time residents, so I included some of the cute cafes we enjoyed.

 As you'd expect, the cafes are all first-come, first-serve.

-The Sentinel is worthy of a visit to see inside this beautifully renovated building.
+Stop by The Sentinel to see inside this beautifully renovated building.